MHNewland/TicketGraph/README.md

 “502-234-2434”.
 Still, some might be “5022342434”.
 Obviously this presents challenges if you’re trying to compare them, so you might need RegEx to pull out the relevant info.
 That’s only an example though, and your mentors can explain further.*

+There are a few places where I've cleaned the data.
+In the file I used to create the database, I had to replace all instances of character – (En Dash, unicode: U+2013) with - (Hyphen Minus, unicode U+002D) so if the list was sent with regular text, it wouldn't break.

 </br>